edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 - The bullets explode any ship they touch
 - After exploding the bullets disappear

 If we look at our sprite-sheet we have two different bullet sprites.
-SFML can do some colour replacement, so if we wanted we could use the same white sprites for both bullet types and get SFML to colour tehm differently.
-However we want the two bullet types to look physically different so we will use two different sprites.
-So for wahtevr we decide to go with for our software design, we will be inheriting from sf::sprite again.
+SFML can do some colour replacement, so if we wanted we could use the same white sprites for both bullet types and get SFML to colour them differently.
+As we want the two bullet types to look physically different, however, we will use two different sprites.
+Whatever visuals we decide to go with, for our software design we will be inheriting from sf::Sprite again.

-That's rendering out of the way, now just movement and explosions to figure out.
+That's the plan for rendering out of the way, so now just movement and explosions to figure out!
 It would be tempting to do as we did with Ship and have two sublcasses for invader and player bullets.
-But as they are both so similar, the only difference being the direction they travel and who they collide with, having a three class structure would be overkill.
-Sometimes rigorously following OO patterns isn't the best way forward.
+But as they are both so similar (the only difference being the direction they travel and who they collide with) having a three class structure would be overkill.
+Sometimes rigorously following OO patterns isn't the best way forward, especially with games.
 So instead we will build just bullet class.

-Here we go, create a bullet.h and bullet.cpp
+Create a bullet.h and bullet.cpp and add the following:

 ```cpp
 //bullet.h